AMES, Iowa (AP) -- Iowa State is more than ready for the postseason after playing 17 games in the nation's most grueling conference.

 Ejim could also push much closer to a major personal goal, Big 12 Player of the Year, with a strong performance in the regular-season finale.

-Ejim leads the Big 12 with 18.4 points a game, and his 8.6 rebounds trail only Oklahoma's Ryan Spangler (9.5).
-Kane, who is averaging 16.7 points, 6.7 rebounds and 5.8 assists, will also garner strong consideration along with West Virginia's Juwan Staten, Kansas freshman Andrew Wiggins and even Smart, who averages 17.6 points, 5.7 rebounds, 4.7 assists and 2.6 steals.
+Ejim leads the Big 12 in scoring at 18.4 points a game, and his 8.6 rebounds trail only Oklahoma's Ryan Spangler.
+Kane, who is averaging 16.7 points, 6.7 rebounds and 5.8 assists a game, also will garner strong consideration along with West Virginia's Juwan Staten, Kansas freshman Andrew Wiggins and even Smart.